Lingua Franca (film)

-Lingua Franca is a 2019 drama film written and directed by Isabel Sandoval.
-The film stars Sandoval, Lynn Cohen, Eamon Farren, Lev Gorn, and Ivory Aquino.
-The plot follows an undocumented Filipina trans woman who works as a caregiver for Olga, an elderly Russian woman in Brooklyn's Brighton Beach.
-When Olivia runs out of options to attain legal status in the US, she becomes romantically involved with Alex, Olga's adult grandson, in the pursuit of a marriage-based green card.
-Lingua Franca premiered at the Venice Days sidebar of the 2019 Venice Film Festival.
-In July 2020, the film was acquired by Ava Duvernay's distribution company ARRAY and was later released on Netflix on August 26.
+Lingua Franca is a 2019 Philippine-American drama film edited, written, produced, and directed by Filipina filmmaker-actress Isabel Sandoval.
+It is Sandoval's third feature film, her first international co-production, her first primarily in English, and her first following her gender affirmation.
+The film stars Sandoval as Olivia, an undocumented Filipina trans woman who works as a caregiver for Olga, an elderly Russian-Jewish woman in Brighton Beach, Brooklyn.
+In pursuit of a man willing to provide a marriage-based green card to her, she worries about possible deportation by the U.S. Immigration and Customs Enforcement while becoming romantically involved with Olga's adult grandson, Alex.
+The film's supporting cast includes Eamon Farren, Ivory Aquino, P.J.
+Boudousqué, Lev Gorn, and Lynn Cohen.

+Lingua Franca premiered at the Venice Days sidebar of the 76th Venice International Film Festival in 2019.
+In July 2020, the film was acquired by Ava DuVernay's distribution company, ARRAY, and began streaming in North American territories through Netflix on 26 August 2020.
+TBA Studios served as the Philippine distributor, releasing the film virtually on 20 November 2020.

+Lingua Franca received nominations for the John Cassavetes Award at the 36th Independent Spirit Awards and Outstanding Film – Limited Release at the 32nd GLAAD Media Awards.

 Plot

 Olivia is a Filipina trans woman who works as a live-in caregiver for the elderly Olga in Brooklyn's Brighton Beach neighborhood.
 Olga, a Russian-Jewish woman, is in the early stages of dementia and relies on Olivia to confirm her surroundings, which she initially suspects is not her own home.
 As an undocumented immigrant, Olivia harbors fears of being detained and deported by ICE agents at any moment.
 Olivia's earnings go towards supporting her family in the Philippines, in addition to installment payments to Matthew, her American-born boyfriend, with the hope of Olivia securing a green card through a marriage of convenience.
 Olivia's plans are disrupted just as Alex, Olga's adult grandson, arrives to come live with Olga after a stay in rehab.

 While Olivia is patient with Olga and understands Olga's needs, Alex is hotheaded and doesn't know how to handle his grandmother's care.
 Alex tries to maintain his sobriety and secures work at his uncle's slaughterhouse.
 Olivia and Alex form a bond despite their differences, and one night Olivia fantasizes about Alex after he reads his late grandfather's love letters out loud.
 She confides to him about her undocumented status and how she would need a green card in order to stay in America, which Alex is sympathetic to.
 The two enter into a romantic relationship, with Alex unaware of Olivia being trans.